microsoft/FluidFramework/packages/loader/container-loader/README.md

 `ILoaderHeader` in [loader.ts](../container-definitions/src/loader.ts) describes properties controlling container loading.

 ### Connectivity
 Usually container is returned when state of container (and components) is rehydrated from snapshot.
-Unless `IRequest.headers.pause` is specified, connection to ordering service will be established at some point (asynchronously) and latest ops would be processed, allowing local changes to flow form client to server. `Container.connected` indicates whether connection to ordering service is established, and  [Connectivity events](#Connectivity-events) are notifying about connectivity changes.
+Unless `IRequest.headers.pause` is specified, connection to ordering service will be established at some point (asynchronously) and latest Ops would be processed, allowing local changes to flow form client to server. `Container.connected` indicates whether connection to ordering service is established, and  [Connectivity events](#Connectivity-events) are notifying about connectivity changes.

 ### Closure
 Container can be closed directly by host by calling `Container.close()`.
 Once closed, container terminates connection to ordering service, and any local changes (former or future) do not propagate to storage.